FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

   ![null](images/home/csv_file_format.png)

   In the above figure, the column headers of the CSV file are highlighted in orange.
 The first column should be your data source ID (optional).
 In this example, we have used I.Sicily data as the source ID, with the heading 'Id'.
 Other column headers must be in the JSON_Key format provided in the `Trismegistos Matcher API` data sources (see figure below).
 The values in each column must be formatted as a *number*.
+For testing you can use our sample CSV [I.Sicily example](https://github.com/FAIR-epigraphy/Inscriptiones_Identifier_Resolver/blob/main/sample/template.csv).

   ![null](images/home/tm_api_sources.png)